near/threshold-signatures/docs/network_layer.md

 - **Byzantine Reliable Broadcast (`echo_broadcast`)**: A complex protocol that ensures all honest participants agree on the same message, even in the presence of Byzantine faults.
 The protocol guarantees:

   - **Validity**: If a correct process `p` broadcasts `a` message `m`, then `p` eventually delivers `m`.

   - **No duplication**: No message is delivered more than once.

   - **No creation**: If a process delivers a message `m` with sender `s`, then m was previously broadcast by process `s`.

   - **Agreement**: If a message `m` is delivered by some correct process, then `m` is eventually delivered by every correct process.

   - **Totality**: If some message is delivered by any correct process, then every correct process eventually delivers some message.

-> To guarantee the security notions given by the Byzantine Reliable Broadcast, we assume that `N >= 3f +1`.
-This bound originates from the classical Byzantine fault tolerance model [LSP82](https://lamport.azurewebsites.net/pubs/byz.pdf), which ensures both safety and liveness under such faults.
+> To guarantee the security notions given by the Byzantine Reliable Broadcast, we assume that $3 \cdot \mathsf{MaxFaulty} +1 \leq N$.
+This bound originates from the classical Byzantine fault tolerance model \[[LSP82](https://lamport.azurewebsites.net/pubs/byz.pdf)\], which ensures both safety and liveness under such faults.

 ## Documentation Notation

 In protocol specifications (particularly for ECDSA), we use the following symbols to describe actions:

 | Symbol | Meaning | Description |